Huang Yong Ping

 However, Huang Yong Ping’s work is not simply a European counterpart, and even though he addresses elements common to Chinese and European culture, it is above all their differences he is highlighting.
 The artist merges the bottle rack and the Goddess in a hybrid which is both an object and human.

-Huang Yong Ping was a cofounder of Xiamen Dada, a group of artists who, after Mao’s death, began looking to Western avant-garde art.3 He has lived in Paris since 1989 and worked on monumental sculptures and installations which engage Chinese culture.4 In Münster the obvious irreconcilability of the arms and bottle rack emphasises his interest in Dadaistic approaches.
+Huang Yong Ping was a cofounder of Xiamen Dada, a group of artists who, after Mao’s death, began looking to Western avant-garde art.3 He has lived in Paris since 1989 and worked on monumental sculptures and installations which deal with Chinese culture.4 In Münster the obvious irreconcilability of the arms and bottle rack emphasises his interest in Dadaistic approaches.
 Whilst he frequently employs such strategies in his work to undermine the pathos of socialist realism, in this case they serve him in negotiating issues of postcolonialism.
 The mechanistic combination of elements is an ironic gesture demonstrating the complexity of cultural exchanges.

 1 Klaus Bußmann, Kasper König, and Florian Matzer (eds.), Skulptur.
 Projekte in Münster 1997, exhib. cat.: Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster, Ostfildern-Ruit 1997, 223.

 3Edward L. Davis (ed.), Encyclopedia of Contemporary Chinese Culture, London 2005, 373.